wenwei202/terngrad/README.md

 # Download and generate ImageNet TFRecord

 Before generating, `RAW_PIXEL=True` in `./${TF_MODEL_ROOT}/inception/data/download_and_preprocess_imagenet.sh` can enable storing raw RGB pixels of images into TFRecord.

 Storing raw pixels can save JPG decoding time but burden storage read bandwidth.
 Set `RAW_PIXEL=True` if high-speed external storage (like SSD) is used but decoder like in CPU cannot feed as fast as training (like in multi-GPUs).

+When `RAW_PIXEL=True`, setting `RESIZE_DIMEN` to a positive value enables image resizing before writing them to TFRecord files.

 ```
 # location of where to place the ImageNet data
 # If ILSVRC2012_img_train.tar and ILSVRC2012_img_val.tar were downloaded before,